janbeyatii/trustworthy-product-reviews-group24/jaccard_indexing_notes.md

 Or.
 No. Maybe what we do is

-SELECT * from public.product_reviews where public.product_reviews.product_id IN (SELECT * from public.product_reviews WHERE public.product_reviews.uid = 'uid')
+SELECT * from public.product_reviews where public.product_reviews.product_id IN (SELECT public.product_reviews.product_id from public.product_reviews WHERE public.product_reviews.uid = ?)

-And that will give us a list of reviews.
+And that will give us a list of *ALL* reviews for products we have reviews, including our own.
+I'm not 100% certain about how we recieve that data as code.

+Now remember, we want to count

-From there,
+From there, we want to iterate over